Let All That We Imagine Be the Light: Commercial performance

 On the midweek albums chart update in the United Kingdom, the album debuted at number two behind Something Beautiful by Miley Cyrus.
 With 4,071 copies sold, it eventually debuted on the official albums charts in the United Kingdom at number twenty-four, number two on the UK Albums Sales Charts and number one on the UK Independent Albums Charts.
 In Manson's native Scotland, the album debuted at number two.
 It became their first studio album not to chart within the Billboard 200 albums charts in the United States.
-It did, however, debut at number eight on the US Billboard Top Album Sales charts.
+It did, however, debut at number 38 on the US Billboard Independent Albums, at number eight on the Top Album Sales and at number four on the Top Current Album Sales charts.